RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] Edit modal - header should be "Edit Tidbit" instead of Edit Byte
 - [ ] Edit modal - steps heading should be "Tidbit Steps" instead of Byte Steps
 - [ ] Edit modal - in stepper - icon to duplicate a step
+- [ ] Edit modal - in stepper - if step content isnt mandatory then remove the star from heading "Step Content*"
 - [ ] Edit modal - in stepper - bit of padding left & right for the closed accordion content (name+arrow)
+- [ ] Edit modal - in stepper - add border to image display mode dropdown
 - [ ] Edit modal - bottom padding needs to be added to the box wrapper
+- [ ] Edit modal - name & summary field placeholder should use tidbit instead of byte
+- [ ] Edit modal - errors should be consistent
+  - [ ] name error : Name is required
+  - [ ] summary error with field: Summary is required and should be less than 64 characters long
+  - [ ] summary error above upload button: Content cannot be empty.

 # Short videos